Calendar Application Redesign

 User Interviews

 The interview portion was a quick but useful step in our research.
-I met virtually with 5 of our clients that represented various types of municipalities.
+I met virtually with 5 clients that represented different types of municipalities.
 Below are the questions asked and key takeaways.

-What type of events do you most commonly add to the calendar, and what type of content do you need space for?
+2. What type of events do you commonly add to the calendar, and what details do you include?

-How well do you feel the calendar application matches the design for the rest of your website?
-Is this important to you?
+3. How well do you feel the calendar application matches the design for the rest of your website?

 Ranking Calendar Features

-To simplify the wire framing stages, I wanted to understand which features I have available and how important they are for our target audience.
-This helped set a standard for which content to incoorporate.
+To simplify the wire framing, I wanted to understand which features I could use and how important they are for our target audience.
+Ranking them helped visualize which options should be included.

 Ranked Features